Winter Center For Indigenous Traditions

 How does Winter Center For Indigenous Traditions spend its money?

 Winter Center For Indigenous Traditions directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Winter Center For Indigenous Traditions tax-deductible?